isabella232/drawIT/README.md

 The [IBM2 Beta](https://github.com/IBM/it-architecture-diagrams/releases) is currently available for Mac only.

-Note:  Both Mac and Windows versions for diagrams.net desktop will be available when IBM2 is published.
+Note:  Both Mac and Windows versions of the diagrams.net desktop will be available when IBM2 is published.

 ---

 ## Use Cases

 1. Code-to-Diagram (subject to change):
-  - Refer to Code-to-Diagram Guide below.
   - Input is python code.
   - Output is diagrams.net xml file.
+  - Refer to Code-to-Diagram Guide below.
 2. JSON-to-Diagram:
-  - Refer to JSON-to-Diagram Guide below.
   - Input is from JSON/YAML for existing infrastructure.
   - Output is diagrams.net xml file.
+  - Refer to JSON-to-Diagram Guide below.
 3. RIAS-to-Diagram:
-  - Refer to RIAS-to-Diagram Guide below.
   - Input is from RIAS APIs for existing infrastructure.
   - Output is diagrams.net xml file.
+  - Refer to RIAS-to-Diagram Guide below.

 ---